Micro Unit Part Three

 Perceptions of Cleanliness

-We wanted to continue our research into the perceptions of Clensiness in the Hotel industry.
-We specifically wanted to research more around perceptions of cleanliness derived from 'Relativity of Dirt,' Purity and Danger (1966), connecting back to our research on hospitality during week one.
+We wanted to continue our research into the perceptions of cleanliness in the hospitality industry.
+We specifically wanted to research the perceptions of cleanliness derived from 'Relativity of Dirt,' Purity and Danger (1966), connecting back to our research on hospitality during week one.

-The four participants had a different opinion from Mary Douglas.
+The four participants had differing opinions from Mary Douglas.
 They initially showed disgust and said they would never use it or even touch it.
-We also asked two questions: “What do you think the story behind this towel?” and “It was washed just like some saints would, would you still use it?”
+We also asked two questions: “What do you think the story behind this towel?” and “If you had confirmation that this towel was washed, but had a few stains, would you use it?”

 Perception of value based on usability